 Answer Engine Optimization (AEO): The Complete Guide for 2025

-Answer Engine Optimization (AEO) is the practice of optimising your content to be selected as the direct answer to user queries - whether that's through featured snippets, voice assistant responses, AI chatbots, or knowledge panels.
+Answer Engine Optimization is optimizing your content to be selected as the direct answer to queries.
+Featured snippets, voice assistant responses, AI chatbots, knowledge panels.

 The goal shifts from "rank high and get clicks" to "be the answer that gets delivered."